markdryan/subtilis/docs/ARM32Asm.md

 * RAD, ABS, SGN, PI
 * CHR$, ASC, LEN, LEFT$, RIGHT$, MID$, STRING$, STR$ (currently STR$~ isn't supported).

+## Labels

+Labels are identifiers which are not keywords or mnemomics.
+They must be followed by a ':'.

 ## DEF

 The DEF keyword can be used to define constants anywhere within an assembly language function.
 The constants are local to the function in which they are defined.
 They are visible from the